 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe, supportive environment.
 As a school we educate and provide boundaries for pupils to make choices safely.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms safely through Online Safety and PSCHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms safely through Online Safety and RSHE lessons.

 Mutual respect is at the heart of our values.
 As a church school, we actively promote respect for all people, irrespective of religion, creed, colour, background, social standing, ability, gender, ethnicity or sexual orientation.
 We are a very inclusive school and value all children and their families.

 Tolerance of those of Different Faiths and Beliefs

 We place a great emphasis on promoting diversity.

 Our RSHE curriculum prepares young people for life in the modern world - village, county, region, nation and globally.
 Diversity may not always be evident in the local area but pupils learn much from understanding the regional picture for the city of Derby, Derbyshire, the city of Leicester, Leicestershire and Nottingham.

 Our RE curriculum explores complex issues and enables pupils to acknowledge a growing diversity of faiths, beliefs and views, helping them to navigate the world and make their own informed decisions.
 Recognising plurality enables RE to contribute to British Values.
 Although Collective Worship is Christian in its teachings, we also celebrate other faiths and festivals.